astreum/whitepaper/README.md

 ## Introduction

-A new accounts based blockchain with storage and compute protocols is presented in this paper.
+An accounts based blockchain with storage and compute protocols is presented in this paper.
 A motivation for such a blockchain is to build a better crypto experience with standards for building tokens, oracles, insurance, DAOs  and price mechanisms for currency stability.

 As a blockchain, we benefit from trustless consensus and from the use of cryptography with permissionless access and great security for users.
-This empowers anyone in the world with uncensored access to use and benefit from the blockchain.
+This empowers anyone in the world with uncensored access and benefit from the blockchain.

 The blockchain primarily works by keeping track of all the accounts and details such as the balance, number of transactions and storage.

 Astreuos aims to be a competitive and viable platform for powerful web3 services by offering a combined value, storage and compute on a single blockchain priced in a single currency.

-Astreuos empowers web3 developers to create powerful applications and experiences that interface with node APIs for transactions, storage & compute; to host applications, static sites and media content on Nebula and create compute intensive applications using Reactor Private & Open Compute.
+Astreuos empowers web3 developers to:
+- create powerful applications and experiences that interface with node APIs for transactions, storage & compute
+- host applications, static sites and media content on Nebula
+- perform compute intensive applications using Reactor Private & Open Compute.

 ## Contents